roadie-demo/getting-started/Scaffolder/register-new-component/README.md

 - [ ] In Roadie, navigate to `Administration > Settings > Roadie Settings | Secrets`.
 Press the pencil icon to edit the `GITHUB_TOKEN` and enter the generated token.

 ### Template Details
-- [ ] `Spec > Owner`: Set the owner, most commonly the same person/group who owns the
+- [ ] `Spec > Owner`: Set the owner, most commonly the same person/group who owns the template.

 ### Component Details
 Roadie Relationship.